juliaolivieri/COMP_162/lecture7/review1.md

 5. Assign `var5` to `TRUE`.
 6. Check whether `var4` is equal to `var5` using `==`.
 7. Print each variable.
-8. Redo question 7 from the section above, but this time assign a variable for the diameter of a quarter, a variable for the diameter of a penny, a variable for the area of a quarter, a variable for the area of a penny, and a variable for the difference in area of the two.
+8. **(Challenge) Redo question 7 from the section above, but this time assign a variable for the diameter of a quarter, a variable for the diameter of a penny, a variable for the area of a quarter, a variable for the area of a penny, and a variable for the difference in area of the two.**

 ## Variable types

-1. Check the types of five of the variables that you have defined in your script so far using the `str()`  function.
+1. Check the types of five of the variables that you have defined in your script so far using the `str()`  function, e.g. `str(var1)`.
 2. Assign a variable `var6` to 5, and a variable `var7` to 5L.
 3. Check the types of these two variables.
 4. Check whether these two variables are equal.